 When you write that essay for your homework, or when you have to give a presentation or make a speech, you (usually) do your research on the topic.
 I mean, you don’t want to make any mistakes which may make you look bad or cost you, right?
 No one wants that.

-This can apply to outbound calling as well.
+This can apply to outbound and cold calling as well.
 Before you call someone, you’re obliged to do your research on prospective clients.
 By research I mean, knowing whom to call and when to call them.

 For the former, collect as much information as you can concerning the demographics of your potential contacts.
 Age, location, profession, gender, etc are some areas that should be looked into.
 Further segment this to match your needs.